frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/event_streaming.md

 # Event Streaming

 > Introduced in Version 13

 Event Streaming enables inter site communications between two ore more sites.

-From version 13, you can **subscribe** to Document Types and **stream** Documents between different sites.
+You can **subscribe** to Document Types and **stream** Documents between different sites.

 For Example: Consider you have more than one Company hosted on different sites, one among them is the main site where you want to do ledger posting and on other sites, the Sales Invoices are generated.
 You can use Event Streaming in this case.
 For this, your child company sites can subscribe to the main company site for Item, Customer, and Supplier Document Types.
 The main Company in turn can subscribe to the child companies for Sales Invoices.